 The best way to celebrate spring in Japan is, of course, is viewing the pink and beautiful cherry blossom, under the backdrop of historic castles, impressive architecture, and breathtaking sceneries.
 If you stay in Hiroshima, I recommend two places that you should go on a day trip: Iwakuni and Miyajima.

 Why?
-Given that Miyajima and its Itsukushima Shrine is a national heritage that attracts numerous visitors from all over the world, it is a must-see and the closest city of the location is Hiroshima.
-There is no way that you don’t recognize the giant Torii that represents the country’s culture – more on that below :).
+Given that Miyajima and its Itsukushima Shrine is a national heritage that attracts millions of visitors from all over the world, it is a must-see and the closest city to the location is Hiroshima.
+There is no way that you don’t recognize the giant Torii that represents the country’s culture – more on that below.

 Another attraction may be less well-known, but still, you may have seen it in a travel book or magazine from time to time.
 It may not be a stand-alone attraction that would make you travel all this way to see, but then it’s perfect to combine it as a day trip from Hiroshima.
 I am also introducing Kintai-kyō, a historic bridge that may be less known to the world, yet it will not impress you any less.

 The best way to go to Iwakuni is by JR and the train ride is included by the JR Pass.
 Just visit the ticketing office at the train station and you will be hopping a train and head to Iwakuni station at the Hiroshima train station upon departure.
 For our day trip, the route is simply as follows:

 Hiroshima > Iwakuni > Miyajima > Hiroshima